 POP Mortgage Bank Plc (business ID 3236645-3) serves as the mortgage credit bank of the Group.
 POP Mortgage Bank was incorporated on 15 October 2021 and is organised under the laws of the Republic of Finland.
 It is registered in the Finnish trade register.
 POP Mortgage Bank's registered address is Hevosenkenkä 3 FI-02600 Espoo, Finland and the telephone number of the registered office is +358 (0)10 667 3000.
-The legal name of the issuer is POP Mortgage Bank Plc in English, POP Asuntoluottopankki Oyj in Finnish and POP Hypoteksbank Abp in Swedish.
-POP Mortgage Bank's legal entity identifier code (LEI) is 743700I7HTCNLUBZTZ74.
+The legal name of the issuer is POP Mortgage Bank's legal entity identifier code (LEI) is 743700I7HTCNLUBZTZ74.

 POP Mortgage Bank is by its legal form a public limited company within the meaning of the Finnish Limited Liability Companies Act (in Finnish: Osakeyhtiölaki, 624/2006, as amended) (the "Finnish Companies Act").
-POP Mortgage Bank operates pursuant to the Amalgamation Act and, at the date of this Base Prospectus, the Covered Bond Act.
-Further, at the date of this Base Prospectus, POP Mortgage Bank has applied for a license to engage in mortgage credit bank activity in accordance with section 8 of Covered Bond Act, which licence was issued on 30 June 2022.
+POP Mortgage Bank operates pursuant to the Amalgamation Act and the Covered Bond Act.
+On 30 June 2022, the FIN-FSA authorised the Issuer to engage in mortgage banking activities in accordance with the Covered Bond Act.
 The FIN-FSA exercises supervisory and regulatory powers over POP Mortgage Bank's operations.
 Businesswise, POP Mortgage Bank is a credit institution focusing in issuing Covered Bonds.
 The funds acquired will be channelled via the intermediary loans to member credit institutions that have delivered collateral.